KenPowerClassroom/encapsulationgame-MykhailoBabych/readme.md

 # Instructions for Improving the Code

-Your task is to analyze and refactor the given code to improve its encapsulation, adherence to the Law of Demeter, avoidance of God objects, and elimination of code duplication (DRY).
+Your task is to analyze and refactor the given code to improve its encapsulation, adherence to the Law of Demeter, avoidance of God objects, applying "ask-don't-tell" and elimination of code duplication (DRY).
 Below are the specific instructions to guide your refactoring process:

 ## 1. Encapsulation